-Machine translation.
-Neural machine translation.
-Natural language processing.
-Do all these innovations add up to a simplified way to manage multiple languages across your software and digital products?
+Machine translation, neural machine translation, natural language processing – do all these innovations add up to a simplified way to manage multiple languages across your software or digital products?
 It’s a legitimate question.

 Human Translation Is Still Integral

 Translation is not simply replacing the words in one language with their equivalents in other languages.
 The machine translation tools mentioned above can do so that to some degree – and they constantly improve (that’s the “neural” part!).
 However, meaning in the context of a software user or tech consumer is personal.
 That is where localization comes in.
 It brings a local perspective to your translated content and that typically requires a human translator and/or a translation reviewer, preferably a native speaker of the language you are targeting.
 But we can’t automate the human element.
 Or can we?

 The answer is “not really,” but we can give them a set of tools that streamlines their piece of your workflow.
 The simple goal is to select content for translation, define languages, and click Send.
 In an ideal world your content enters a process where it is sent to translators, translated, those translations saved for future use, and then reviewed for accuracy.
 Then returned, ready for delivery to your customers and users.
 This is where localization technology comes in.

 The ideal automated workflow described above isn’t science fiction.
 In science fiction, you’d probably have super-intelligent machines that did all of that in a flash.
 We can dream.
 But we are getting there.
 The biggest development in technology workflows in the last ten years is the widespread use of application programming interfaces (APIs).
 They are the plugs we use to connect all the pieces in those workflows.
 One platform or tool connects with another and they exchange information.
 Sounds a lot like translation, doesn’t it?